-It had been almost thirteen years since Pavle proudly marched into Belgrade as a combatant of the the 25th Serbian Assault Division of the National Liberation Army of Yugoslavia on the 20th October 1944.
-He could still clearly remember himself trembling and struggling to withhold tears as he was walking along liberated Belgrade, intoxicated by exaltation and overcome by an immense anxiety at the same time, for he knew that after the liberation the time would come to find out the truth and face his worst fears: had any of his loved ones survived!?
+It had been almost thirteen years since Pavle marched proudly into Belgrade as a combatant of the 25th Serbian Assault Division of the National Liberation Army of Yugoslavia on the 20th of October, 1944.
+He could still clearly remember himself trembling and struggling to withhold tears as he walked along free Belgrade, intoxicated by exaltation and overcome by immense anxiety at the same time.
+For he knew that after the liberation the time would come to find out the truth and face his worst fears.
+Had any of his loved ones survived?

-Soon after, he visited familiar streets and knocked on the doors of his apartment and the apartments of his close relatives.
-He talked to the neighbours, he talked to other witnesses, and he talked to the rare survived Jews, just to find out what he had suspected for a long time: his father Julije and uncle Rihard were shot by a firing squad at Jabuka near the city of Pančevo, and the rest of them were killed at Sajmište in the terrible gas van.
-It was Pavle who reported the death of twelve members of his family and close relatives to the State Commission for Ascertaining the Number of War Victims, because there was no one else who could have done it.
+He visited familiar streets and knocked on the doors of apartments.
+He talked to neighbours, other witnesses and the rare and few Jewish survivors, just to find out what he had suspected for a long time–his father Julije and his beloved uncle were shot by German firing squad at Jabuka near the city of Pančevo.
+The rest of the family was killed at Sajmište in the terror of a gas van.
+It was Pavle who reported the death of twelve members of his family and close relatives to the State Commission for Ascertaining the Number of War Victims, because there was no one else to do it.

 After having graduated, Pavle found a job as a history and geography teacher in the Third Belgrade Grammar School.

-– Bogdan! – Pavle exclaimed so loud that he frightened all other teachers in the staffroom with his sudden noisy reaction.
-For the first time after the war Pavle remembered Aleksandar’s best classmate–little boy Bogdan.
-His face lit up with joy as if he had found that some of his own flesh and blood had survived.
-He immediately enquired about Bogdan in detail.
-Shortly after that Pavle sent a brief letter to him, and before long they arranged a meeting.
+“Bogdan?”
+Pavle exclaimed so loud that he frightened all the other teachers in the staffroom with his sudden noisy reaction.
+For the first time after the war, Pavle remembered Aleksandar’s best friend and classmate–little Bogdan.
+His face lit up with joy as if he had found out that some of his own flesh and blood had survived.
+He immediately inquired about Bogdan in detail.
+Shortly after, Pavle sent a brief letter to him and before long they arranged a meeting.

-Since Aleksandar went in the procession of the Belgrade Jews across the pontoon bridge to the other side of the river Sava towards Sajmište on that freezing December day, Bogdan had felt a dumb, dull pain in his stomach all his life, as if an icy warm had been burrowing into his soul.
-After the war his parents even took him to a doctor fearing that it was –God forbid –something serious.
-But the doctor said that it was all due to poor nourishment during the war, and that he just had to eat well and everything would be all right.
+Since Bogdan saw Aleksandar in the procession of the Belgrade Jews crossing the pontoon bridge to the other side of the Sava river heading towards Sajmište camp on that freezing December day, Bogdan felt a dumb, dull pain in his stomach all of his life.
+It was as if an icy worm had burrowed into his soul.
+After the war, his parents took him to a doctor fearing that it was-–God forbid-–something serious.
+The doctor said that it was all due to poor nourishment during the war and that he just had to eat well and everything would be all right.
 But somehow nothing was ever all right.

-The war had long been over, but Bogdan kept coming regularly to the spot on the river bank near the demolished King Aleksandar’s Bridge and looking at the other side of the river, towards Sajmište.
-Whenever he stood at that very spot the dull pain was strongest, and Bogdan would listen to it as if looking for answers in it.
-Deep inside he had still felt pangs of conscience mixed with the memories of fear, anger and helplessness.
-He was aware that as a little boy he couldn’t have helped Aleksandar on that fatal day, but at the same time he knew that someone should have, but had not done so.
-Bogdan would stand there waiting, as if expecting someone to shout and wave from that other side the river Sava, Aleksandar’s side of the river, saying: “I’m here, I’m here!”
-It was there, as he was staring at the remains of the demolished bridge and its piers protruding out of the water like broken teeth, that he realized that he should make a new bridge, thus connecting this one, his bank, with the Aleksandar’s bank.
+The war had long been over but Bogdan kept coming back regularly to the spot on the river bank near the demolished King Aleksandar Bridge, always looking at the other side of the river towards Sajmište.
+Whenever he stood at that very spot, the dull pain was strongest and Bogdan would listen to it as if it would give him answers.
+Deep inside, he had still felt pangs of conscience mixed with the memories of fear, anger and helplessness.
+He was aware that as a little boy he couldn’t have helped Aleksandar on that fatal day but at the same time, he knew that someone should have–but had not done so.
+Bogdan would stand there waiting, expecting someone to shout and wave from the other side of the Sava river, Aleksandar’s side of the river, saying: “I’m here, I’m here!”
+It was there, as Bogdan stared at the remains of the demolished bridge and its broken columns protruding out of the water like broken teeth, that he realized that he should make a new bridge.
+Thus, connecting this bank with Aleksandar’s bank.

-When he graduated from the Faculty of Civil Engineering in Belgrade in 1952, Bogdan was looking for job and got one in the enterprise “Mostoprojekt”, which was founded that year with the very aim to construct a new bridge on the site of the old King Aleksandar’s Bridge.
+When Bogdan graduated from the Faculty of Civil Engineering in Belgrade in 1952, he looked for a job and landed one at the ‘Mostoprojekt’ enterprise, which was founded that year with the very aim to construct a new bridge on the site of the old King Aleksandar Bridge.

-The bridge had been built for four consecutive years in cooperation with the German engineers.
-On one hand Bogdan was really bothered by the fact that the Germans had been involved in the construction of “his bridge”, but on the other hand he thought it fair that they should be involved in repairing what they had destroyed.
+The bridge was under construction for four consecutive years in cooperation with German engineers.
+On one hand Bogdan was really bothered that the Germans had been involved in the construction of “his bridge” but on the other hand he thought it was fair that they should repair what they had destroyed.

-Bogdan and Pavle met on Friday the 23rd of August in 1957.
-For Bogdan somehow it was quite logical to suggest meeting on the riverbank under the new bridge, at the very spot where he had seen Aleksandar for the last time.
+Bogdan and Pavle met on Friday the 23rd of August, 1957.
+Somehow for Bogdan, it was quite logical to suggest meeting on the riverbank under the new bridge, at the very spot where he had seen Aleksandar for the last time.

-Pavle was very excited when he saw a tall young man with the glasses waiting at the agreed place.
+Pavle was very excited to see the tall young man with glasses that was waiting before him.

-Then they were silent for a few minutes looking across the river.
+Then they were silent for a few minutes as they looked across the river.

-Pavle was silently looking across the river nodding his head.
+Pavle silently gazed across the river, nodding his head.

 Pavle turned around and saw a little boy of about five years old standing next to Bogdan.

-– Uncle-Pavle, this is my son, I brought him along so that you two can meet each other. –
+“Uncle Pavle, this is my son.
+I brought him along so that you two could meet each other.”

-– Aleksandar…? – Pavle stopped and looked straight at Bogdan’s eyes inquisitively.
+“Aleksandar…” Pavle looked straight into Bogdan’s eyes inquisitively.

-Pavle was standing there dumbfounded, unable to move.
-Only his lower lip trembled and a tear came from his eye rolling down his cheek.
-Feeling that Unclе-Pavle was upset, little Aleksandar came to him and took him by the hand.
-Pavle felt a warm child hand in his hand and stood thus stiff, staring across the river not daring to lower his eyes to see the boy.
+Pavle stood there dumbfounded, unable to move.
+Only his lower lip trembled and a tear from his eye rolled down his cheek.
+Feeling that Unclе Pavle was upset, little Aleksandar came up to him and took him by the hand.
+Pavle felt a warm child’s hand in his and stood stiffly, staring across the river, not daring to lower his eyes to see the boy.

-– Uncle-Pavle, have you heard that today a new Belgrade Fair was opened? – Bogdan asked to break the silence.
+“Uncle Pavle, have you heard that today a new Belgrade Fair opened?”
+Bogdan asked to break the silence.

-After several long moments, Pavle took courage to take a better look of the boy who was holding his hand.
+After several long moments, Pavle had the courage to take a better look at the boy who was holding his hand.
 Then he noticed a toy car in the boy’s hand.